digitalbazaar/payment-handler-polyfill/README.md

 version of `PaymentRequest`.

-TODO: Note that the polyfill design presently allows for the above considerations but in its current state the polyfill must be setup and called manually.
-It will not override native behavior directly, rather it will expose the polyfill under the namespace:
+TODO: Note that the polyfill design presently allows for the above considerations but in its current state the polyfill does not automatically override any native behavior.
+The polyfill simply exposes its features under its own namespace:

 ```js
 navigator.paymentPolyfill.*
 ```

+Websites using the polyfill may add their own code to configure which aspects of the polyfill they wish to expose via standard APIs.

 ### Loading the polyfill